Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Related Literature

 \paragraph{High-dimensional selective inference.} There is an extensive literature on multiple hypothesis testing (or ``selective inference'' more broadly) in statistics, biostatistics, and economics (see, e.g., \cite{romano_hypothesis_2010} for a review in econometrics).
 The methods in this literature span asymptotic and finite sample valid frameworks, and low- and high-dimensional settings.
 In particular, for the problem considered in this paper, the literature on asymptotically valid, high-dimensional selective inference is most relevant, as such methods permit making very few assumptions about the data (c.f., assuming independence or PRDS of p-values in the case of \cite{benjamini_controlling_1995}) and readily incorporate resampling methods that improve power (relative to guarding against worst-case dependence, c.f., Bonferroni corrections or the method of \cite{benjamini_control_2001}).
-The new results for high-dimensional multiple hypothesis testing appearing in this paper are derived by extending recent work on high-dimensional central limit theory for order statistics \citep{chernozhuokov_improved_2022,ding_gaussian_2025}.
-The formal results presented in this paper are the first stated of their kind that enable asymptotic high-dimensional control of the $k$-FWER for test statistics that may be arbitrarily correlated with one another, complementing existing methods for asymptotic high-dimensional control of the FWER \citep{belloni_high-dimensional_2018} and the FDR under weak dependence \citep{liu_phase_2014,belloni_high-dimensional_2018}.